-*Get free shipping in the US with code ANYA
+*Get 10% off with code ANYA

 Unshoes is a reliable minimalist shoe brand with a good selection of summer sandals available (see my other Unshoes reviews here).
 Here I am reviewing and comparing the Uinta Sandal ($99) and the Keota Sandal ($55).
 All of Unshoes sandals are unisex, so these are available for men as well.

 The Keota sandals have a 5mm thick sole and a strapping system that allows for infinite tightening.
 They are very minimal, with no straps crossing the toes or restricting movement in any away.

 The elastic loop in the center allows you to pull these on with no buckles or velcro.
 The loop is tight, so I need two hands to put them on.
 I’ve been putting my forefoot into the shoe as far as I can and then pulling the heel strap over my foot last.

 Unshoes recommends tightening your Keotas so there is enough tension to slightly stretch the elastic loop.
 They’ve created an instructional video showing how to tighten the strap, since some people have had trouble.

 Your foot is held to the sole of the Keota at 3 points: the toe post and on either side of the ankle.
 Because of this, they feel less secure than the Uinta sandal (or other strappier sandals) and if I wear the strap too loose the sole feels floppy.

 If I tighten them too much for extra security the toe post pushes my foot back past the heel of the shoe.
 There is definitely a sweet spot of tension.
 At the correct tension the sole stays close to my foot and feels comfortable, but still can be caught on a rock or the ground occasionally.
 So there is a bit of a trade off with such a minimal shoe: Totally barefoot friendly, a little bit less secure for rugged wear.